yodaluca23/School_Anti-Block/README.md

 This is likely because your IT department for your school district has not given your user the privileges to end processes.
 I am currently working and testing on a fix for this.

 Is this a virus?
 This is not a virus, if you don't believe me then you can check the source code yourself, as this project is open source.
-Aswell I'm sure there would be numerous articles about this software if it was a virus as someone who previously looked at the source code would have found out.
+As well I'm sure there would be numerous articles about this software if it was a virus as someone who previously looked at the source code would have found out.

 Why does it say "Windows protected your PC"?
 The reason you may get a popup saying "Windows protected your PC" is that this program is not registered/signed by a Microsoft verified publisher, it may also be since Batch (.bat) files in their nature can be very destructive to your PC and can contain a virus, this program, however, does not.
 If you trust this program and wish to bypass this prompt simply click "More info" then click "Run anyway".